 - Consent to Photograph or Record Electronically form

-- Read the Records of Practice Notification Letter and complete the accompanying Permission to be Contacted for Additional Data Collection
+- Permission to Be Contacted for Additional Data Collection

 - Teacher Certification Acknowledgement of Understanding

 - Criminal Background Affidavit

 This is in addition to any background check you may have done for your employer and is required by the University of Michigan for anyone seeking an interim teaching certificate.
 No fingerprinting is required.
 In addition to entering your full name and date of birth, you will be asked for your social security number, current address, phone number and e-mail address.
 Cost: $42

 Pass all relevant MTTC tests.

 Take the MTTC test that corresponds to the endorsement area you wish to add to your certificate and is supported by the M-ARC program.
 CLICK HERE for a complete list of the certificate/endorsement areas supported by M-ARC.

 Take MTTC tests by the first week of August prior to your anticipated enrollment, to ensure that official results are received by the University of Michigan-M-ARC (Institution Code: 55) in time to recommend you to the State of Michigan for your interim certificate before your first day of teaching.
 Most subject area tests are offered frequently year-round, but others are offered only periodically.
 Plan accordingly and register early.
 You cannot be recommended for an interim certificate in your new endorsement area until your official MTTC scores are received by the University of Michigan.

 - How will the University of Michigan receive my scores?